-We want you to get to know our Champions better and so we sat down for a series of fascinating conversations to allow them to give us an insight into their role and involvement in Creative Estuary, what their aspirations for the project are and about their love for our stunning estuary.
+We want you to get to know our Champions better and so we sat down for a series of fascinating conversations to allow them to give us an insight into their role and involvement in Creative Estuary, what their aspirations are for the project are and their love for our stunning estuary.

 Jatin Patel’s passion for the creative industries, Medway and sustainable fashion is contagious.
 His masterpieces can be found on catwalks around the world, but that doesn’t mean he has forgotten his roots.
 Having studied and now living and working in Rochester, he is engaged tirelessly to promote the region as a creative business hub.
 We are privileged to have Jatin on board and also thrilled to announce that since our interview, Jatin has been appointed co-chair of the board of trustees driving forward Medway’s 2025 City of Culture bid.

 Tell us about your current role/s:

 I call myself a creative entrepreneur.
 I’m a creative director and a fashion designer.
 As well as designing exquisite items of clothing and accessories, I work with my supply chain to identify and create new approaches to environmentally friendly and sustainable fabrics and practices.

 I have pivoted further into the world of Culture and I was part of the small cohort that created the New 10 year Medway Cultural strategy during the 2020 pandemic and lockdowns.
 This was integral to the New Creative Medway Compact structure of the 5 working groups and central compact to which I was elected as Spaces and Places Champion.

 I am very proud that I am also on the board of trustees for the Bid for UK cultural city 2025 and of course Champion for Creative Estuary!